dss-28/crop_recognition/README.md

 **Weighted Voting Ensemble** used to prioritize stronger sub-models.

 🏆 **Best Model:** Voting Classifier 2 (7-model ensemble)
+⚠️ The trained ML models are not included in this repository due to storage limitations.
 * 📈 Accuracy: **98%** (validation/test)
 * ⚡ Training ~70× faster than classical ML on full-pixel input